AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 ## Events
 Events in Aztec works similarly to Ethereum events in a sense that they are a way for contracts to communicate with the outside world.
-They are emitted by contracts and stored inside AztecNode.
+They are emitted by contracts and stored inside each instance ofAztecNode.
 Aztec events are currently represented as raw data and are not ABI encoded.
 ABI encoded events are a feature that will be added in the future.

-Unlike on Ethereum, there are 2 types of events: encrypted and unencrypted.
+Unlike on Ethereum, there are 2 types of events supported by Aztec: encrypted and unencrypted.

 ### Encrypted Events
 Encrypted events can only be emitted by private functions and are encrypted using a public key of a recipient.